simonmicro/Dear-Templates/Unattended Upgrades - Linux auto updates.md

 ```
 //Unattended-Upgrade::Mail "root";
 ```
-...to allow a regulray report about the updates.
+...to allow a regulary report about the updates.
 Also may change the `Unattended-Upgrade::Allowed-Origins` array to include a `"*:*";` - this will allow automatic updates for _all_ packages!

 Test with (check for the matching string messages!!!): `sudo unattended-upgrade --debug --dry-run`

+Btw, you may want to use instead `origin=Debian,codename=${distro_codename}` for more specific updates...